-“Bread and Butter” Meaning with Useful Examples in English
+“Bread and Butter” Meaning, Origin and Examples

 The idiomatic phrase “bread and butter” is a phrase you may hear or see frequently in everyday conversation and writing.
 Here you will find the meaning of this phrase and the information of its origin.
 You will also find examples of how to properly use the phrase in conversations/statements and find suggestions on other ways to say the phrase while still conveying the same meaning.